RobertoPrevato/jekyll-now/_posts/2019-06-12-Presenting-BlackSheep.md

 # About Vibora
 When Vibora was announced in Twitter, with micro-benchmarks and its captivating website (a bit boasting, calling it a _"sexy framework"_), it obtained a lot of visibility and about 4K starts in GitHub in a few days.

 I exchanged a couple of emails and messages in GitHub with Frank Vieira, Vibora's author, and I think he is a very nice person, kind and helpful.
-Vieira is working on a complete rework of Vibora and he started again from scratch, as he explained in [GitHub](https://github.com/vibora-io/vibora/issues/192#issuecomment-488331858) and explained in [interviews](https://www.blog.pythonlibrary.org/2018/11/12/pydev-of-the-week-frank-vieira/).
+Vieira is working on a complete rework of Vibora and he started again from scratch, as he explained in [GitHub](https://github.com/vibora-io/vibora/issues/192#issuecomment-488331858) and in [interviews](https://www.blog.pythonlibrary.org/2018/11/12/pydev-of-the-week-frank-vieira/).

 Vibora is extremely interesting because of the performance it promises, but as it stands currently, I see two defects in it: